INCOME TAX (ALLOWANCE FOR INCREASED EXPORTS) RULES 1999.

 Determination of allowance

-4. The allowance mentioned in rule 3 refers to-
+in rule 3 refers to-

-(a) 10 per cent of the value of increased exports of manufactured products by the company where the products exported attained at least 30 per cent of value added;
+value of increased exports of manufactured products by the company where the

-(b) 15 per cent of the value of increased exports of manufactured products by the company where the products exported attained at least 50 per cent of value added; and
+value of increased exports of manufactured products by the company where the

-(c) 10 per cent of the value of increased exports of agricultural produce by the company.
+value of increased exports of agricultural produce by the company.

 Allowed amount exempt from tax